Isdal Woman: Later developments

 The taxi driver who took the woman from the hotel to Bergen railway station was never found.
 In 1991, however, a taxi driver wishing to remain anonymous said that after picking up the unknown woman at the hotel, they were joined by another man for the ride to the train station.

-In 2005, a Bergen resident, who was 26 in 1970, told a local newspaper that after seeing the sketch circulated, he had suspected that the dead woman was a woman he had seen five days before the body was found, when he was hiking on the hillside at Fløyen.
+In 2005, a Bergen resident, who was aged 26 in 1970, told a local newspaper that after seeing the sketch circulated, he had suspected that the Isdal Woman was a woman he had seen five days before the body was discovered, when he was hiking on the hillside at Fløyen.
 Surprisingly, she was dressed lightly for the city rather than a hike, and was walking ahead of two men wearing coats who looked "southern".
-She appeared resigned and seemed about to say something to him but did not.
-He went to someone he knew at the police to report this, but was told to forget about it.
-Therefore, neither his name nor his alleged sighting was recorded at that time.
+The woman appeared resigned and seemed about to say something to him but did not.
+He went to someone he knew at the police to report this incident, but was told to forget about it.
+Therefore, neither the man's name nor his alleged sighting was recorded at that time.

-In 2016, the case was reopened, and NRK commissioned the American artist Stephen Missal to create six alternative sketches of the Isdal Woman, which were shown to people who had seen her.
+After the case was reopened in 2016, Norwegian broadcaster NRK commissioned the American artist Stephen Missal to create six alternative sketches of the Isdal Woman, which were shown to people who had seen her.

 In 2017, stable isotope analysis of the woman's teeth (taken from her unburied jawbone) indicated that the woman had been born in about 1930, plus or minus four years, in or near Nuremberg, Germany, but had moved to France or the France–Germany border as a child.
-This reinforced earlier analysis of her handwriting, which suggested that she had been educated in France or a neighbouring country.
+This reinforced earlier analysis of the woman's handwriting, which suggested that she had been educated in France or a neighbouring country.
 Analysis also indicated she had been to a dentist in either East Asia, Central Europe, Southern Europe or South America.